DwellingSpace/hylia-blog/src/index.md

 B﻿elow are some blog posts about counselling and focusing and other subjects.
 Hopefully you will find them informative and also get more of a sense of how I am and how I work with people.

-T﻿he following posts explain how I work and what focusing is.
+T﻿he following introductory posts explain how I work and what focusing is.

 [Starting counselling](/posts/test-post)